CFSAN-Biostatistics/snp-mutator/docs/usage.rst

                           chooses a new pool of positions for each group of replicates. (default: None)
+    -m, --mono            Create monomorphic alleles (default: False) -I SEQID, --seqid SEQID
+                          Output fasta description line sequence ID.
+Each mutated output file has only one sequence.
+If not specified, the defline id will be the id of the first sequence in the input fasta file.
+The defline is always suffixed with an annotation in this format:
+                          (mutated s=900 i=50 d=50).
+The seq id is also written to the CHROM column of the output VCF file. (default:
+                          None)
-    -m, --mono            Create monomorphic alleles (default: False) -v FILE, --vcf FILE   Output VCF file. (default: None) -M FILE, --metrics FILE
+    -v FILE, --vcf FILE   Output VCF file. (default: None) -M FILE, --metrics FILE
                           Output metrics file. (default: None)